jibrelnetwork/jibrel-contracts-jsapi/README.md

   * rpcaddr: RPC address of Ethereum node to connect on
   * rpcport: RPC port of Ethereum node to connect on
   * contractAddress: Contract address
   * ssl: (optional) Defines using of ssl for connection or not

+### `Controller` API

+#### contracts.controller.mint(props)

+Mint tokens.
+Returns Promise that will be resolved with the hash of created contract transaction

+##### props

+  * rpcaddr: RPC address of Ethereum node to connect on
+  * rpcport: RPC port of Ethereum node to connect on
+  * contractAddress: Contract address
+  * privateKey: Private key (64 hex symbols, without '0x' prefix)
+  * account: Address of account to mint tokens to
+  * value: Transaction value
+  * gasLimit: (optional) Gas limit for the transaction
+  * gasPrice: (optional) Gas price for the transaction
+  * nonce: (optional) Nonce for the transaction
+  * ssl: (optional) Defines using of ssl for connection or not

+#### contracts.controller.burn(props)

+Burn tokens.
+Returns Promise that will be resolved with the hash of created contract transaction

+##### props

+  * rpcaddr: RPC address of Ethereum node to connect on
+  * rpcport: RPC port of Ethereum node to connect on
+  * contractAddress: Contract address
+  * privateKey: Private key (64 hex symbols, without '0x' prefix)
+  * account: Address of account to burn tokens from
+  * value: Transaction value
+  * gasLimit: (optional) Gas limit for the transaction
+  * gasPrice: (optional) Gas price for the transaction
+  * nonce: (optional) Nonce for the transaction
+  * ssl: (optional) Defines using of ssl for connection or not

 ### getAddressFromPrivateKey(privateKey)